garethltm/obsibrain/2024 Semester 1/INFOSYS303 - Solutions Architecture/Computer Security.md

 	- Privacy: Assures that individuals' control or influence what information related to them may be collected & stored & by whom & to whom that information may disclosed.
 2. [[Integrity]]: covers 2 related concepts:
 	- Data integrity: Assures that information & programs are changed only in a specified & authorized manner
-	- System integrity: Assures that a system performs its intended funcit
+	- System integrity: Assures that a system performs its intended function in an unimpaired manner, free